The Decline of Google Organic, the Rise of Mobile, and What It Means for Your Business

 Prospective customers are now conducting web searches (and maybe even a voice search or two) on the same device they’re using to make a call.
 This means that having a robust call tracking system in place will provide solid, measurable benefits to any business that takes phone calls from leads and clients.
 In an increasingly mobile-centric world, call tracking can help you unlock the true revenue potential of your sales and customer service lines.

-Besides capturing the marketing channel that drove a call, analytics technology like Keyword Tracking can also tell you what keywords they searched for, along with their web history of previously visited sites.
-Even better, a call tracking vendor with a seamless AdWords Click-to-Call integration can provide full attribution for those paid placements that Google has made so much more prominent over the last year and a half.
+Besides capturing the marketing channel that drove a call, analytics technology like Visitor Tracking can also tell you what keywords they searched for, along with their web history of previously visited sites.
+Even better, a call tracking vendor with a seamless Google Ads Click-to-Call integration can provide full attribution for those paid placements that Google has made so much more prominent over the last year and a half.

 It will pay dividends to stay ahead of these trends around mobile and AI, which are set to shake up online marketing just as surely as digital did for traditional channels.
 With a little planning and foresight, your business will be poised to reap the same success as the early adopters who blazed the trail for digital marketers everywhere.